 Randy Barthle, Partner, Barthle Brothers Ranch: I really enjoy working with the quarter horses.
 I guess that’s something I inherited directly from my dad.
-Larry’s interested in, more in genetics and trying to improve the cattle herd, keeps the production records on the cattle.
 Mark is heavily into wildlife and conservation issues and mechanics; he enjoys doing that too.
 And Jan takes care of the books and she’s working on her accounting degree.
 She does a good job of keeping us financially solvent.
 She tells us when we’re in trouble.

 At the center of the family is their mother, Jeanette Barthle Sutton, author and past president of the National Cattlewomen’s association.